 Late Work: Constructive homework is very time dependent and therefore should be completed on time.
-Place all makeup work in the tray for the correct class period.
+Place all makeup work in the tray for the correct class period or submit it online.

 Absent Work: Students are expected to make up all in class work when they miss class.
 Students are expected to make up any missed labs the next day during lunch.

 Assessments: Assessments may take the form of quizzes, tests, papers, projects, speeches, etc. and are designed to ensure that students have reached proficiency (Level 3) on the 8th grade Science standards.
 Any assessment may be redone if the student did not completely master the goals of the unit.

 Retakes: Students may retake assessments at any time during the semester.
 Let Ms. Croze know which test is to be retaken and make a plan for its completion.